Doctor of Philosophy in English

 - apply relevant theories, methodologies, and analytical practices that address fundamental questions in their primary area of study.

-- understand and appreciate the development, culture, and diversity of societies, past and present, through the study of primary and secondary texts.
+- understand and appreciate the development, culture, and diversity of societies, past and present, through extensive study of primary and secondary texts.